rundeck/rundeck/docs/en/manpages/man5/aclpolicy-v10.md

 * Action names have changed from "workflow_X" to simply "X", so you will have to modify the actions.

-See [Rundeck User Manual - Authorization](manual/administration.html#authorization) for more information.
+See [Administration Guide - Authorization](../../administration/authorization.html#rundeck-resource-authorizations) for more information.

 ### `rules` Element